 Training Programme for Choristers

-The Royal School of Church Music (RSCM) offers a training programme for choristers.
-This includes their Voice for Life training scheme which leads to the coloured Ribbons & medals to award singers on completion of each level – Light Blue, Dark Blue, Red and Yellow.
+The Royal School of Church Music (RSCM) offers a training programme for choristers which is used by the Choir of St Oswald’s Church.
+This includes a Voice for Life training scheme which leads to the coloured Ribbons & medals to award singers on completion of each level – Light Blue, Dark Blue, Red and Yellow.

 A parallel system of awards designed to be assessed through a formal examination is also run by the RSCM – these are called the Bronze, Silver & Gold awards.
 (In some local RSCM Areas the Bronze and Silver Awards are called Dean’s and Bishop’s Awards.)
 For more information see links below.